edk2-docs/edk-ii-package-maintainer-guidelines/edk2_inf_files.md

 **Rationale**

-Tools may use this value to determine if new content has been added to the module or if a tool can support processing this INF.
+Tools that process the EDK II INF files may use this value to determine whether the tool can process all information in the file.

+* Some tools may choose to provide warning messages, while other tools may give error messages.
+* Some tools may choose to examine content that was defined at the time of the spec release, and ignore content that was introduced in later versions of the specification.

 ## FILE_GUID value

 This value shall be changed when a non-backward compatible change is made to the INF file from a change to the module's code.

-For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP creation.
-During installation, UEFIPT uses these values to follow dependency rules defined by the UDP spec.

 There are many tools available to create new GUID values.
 There is a Web site where a GUID can be generated:  http://www.guidgen.com.
 Microsoft